s0lstiice/Churro-Adapter-Ver5/README.md

 supported by the page, repeat text, or stop before all visible writing had been covered.
 This release attacks that failure mode at both training and inference:

-- **Visual-contrast training:** Epoch 22 includes image/text contrast examples,
+- **Visual-contrast training:** Version 5 includes image/text contrast examples,
   including deliberately mismatched visual evidence, so the adapter is penalized for accepting text that does not belong to the supplied page.
 - **First-occurrence emphasis:** the objective gives extra weight to the first